 CRM software can help your growing business reach more contacts (hence the name – customer relationship management).
 As your business grows, your customer base does as well and your business needs a way to keep track of all of your customers and who to follow up with.
 You are not only able to keep up to date with your customers, but you are able to use sales reporting features to help you keep track of calls and deals.
 Ensure your customers are segmented into groups so that you can understand who to follow up with and when.
 You can also see where each customer is on their journey so you know what needs to be done to close the deal with each customer.
-Below we’ve put together a list of the 7 Best CRMs for SMBs and their sales team.
+Below we’ve put together a list of the 7 best SMB CRM and their sales team.

 *Not in any particular order.
 We have no affiliation and do not receive a commission from any of these companies.